-Now, the entire series is now streaming on Amazon Prime.
+Now, the entire series is streaming on Disney+.
 Whether you are revisiting the show, or watching it for the very first time, below are five reason why Alias should absolutely be next on your binge watching schedule.

 Syndey Bristow’s Amazing Disguises